Photo courtesy of ARH Inspirations via Chat GPT

 The cemetery opens as one soldier kneels,

-And spirits release with the strike of the heel.
+and saints walk the streets with the strike of the heel.

-“This man was truly the Son of God!” now one declares,
+“This man was truly the Son of God!” now one declares.

-Broken by loss, some realize they cared.
+Broken down by the loss, some realize they cared.

-The order obeyed to speed up death arrives,
+The order obeyed to speed up death arrives.

-Criminals first, Sabbath needs no one alive.
+Criminals first, Sabbath needs none left alive.

-But for Jesus their mallet arrives just too late,
+But for Jesus their mallet arrives just too late.

 They had murdered the innocent and slaughtered the Way,

-Knowing now not He, but they, committed atrocities that day.
+knowing now not He, but they, committed atrocities that day.

-His skeleton of followers stood numb, heartbroken, and lost,
+His skeleton of followers stood numb, heartbroken, and lost.

 They had just watched their teacher pay the ultimate cost.